libvips/libvips/doc/uhdr.md

 # TODO

-- add scRGB2uhdr .. inverse of uhdr2scRGB? only works if there's a gainmap on the scRGB image
+- add scRGB2uhdr .. inverse of uhdr2scRGB? only works if there's a gainmap on the scRGB image (leave ubtil a later version)
-- don't use libuhdr linear import, just call uhdr2scRGB on result
+- don't use libuhdr linear import, just call uhdr2scRGB on result (should be a good speedup)
-- call uhdr2scRGB automatically from sRGB2scRGB
+- call uhdr2scRGB automatically from sRGB2scRGB?
 - uhdr should be a supported colourspace? not clear how this would interact with nclx, best to leave it
 - verify that uhdrsave will only use `gainmap-data` if `gainmap` is missing